-The Afforestation Grant and Premium Scheme 2014-2020 supports the planting of new forests and offers a range of planting options designed to accommodate a variety of sustainable timber production and ecological objectives.
+The Afforestation Grant and Premium Scheme 2014-2020 supports the planting of new forests and offers a range of planting options designed to accommodate a wide range of objectives.

 The afforestation grant and premium categories (GPCs) are determined by the category of land planted, the area and tree species planted:

-- Focus is on commercial timber production: Afforestation (GPC 1-8)
+- Afforestation: commercial conifer or broadleaf timber production (GPC 1-8)

-- Combining trees with grazing or silage: Agroforestry (GPC 11)
+- Agroforestry: combining trees with grazing or silage (GPC 11)

-- Planting of trees for energy: Forestry for Fibre (GPC 12)
+- Forestry for Fibre: planting of trees for energy (GPC 12)

 Important information - worth reading!